PropaySystems/utilities/CONTRIBUTING.md

 ```

 Now you can work on the project.
 We're using a code standard to format our code
-so before send your PR make sure that you run ` composer phpcs `.
+so before send your PR make sure that you run ` composer analyse `.

 ## Work on a local project with the project source